 Experience isn’t required but you must be enthusiastic and prepared to get your hands dirty.

 This environment provides a great opportunity for volunteers to learn more about Nepal’s language, culture, festivals, customs and family structures.

-Helping to provide less privileged children with a comfortable environment to study and learn in is an extremely rewarding experience.
+Helping to provide less privileged children and communities with a comfortable environment to live and learn in is an extremely rewarding experience.
 The project gives volunteers who are serious about making a real difference in the developing world the chance to do so at a local level, working directly with those who genuinely need help and support now.